-Developed in partnership between NOAA's Atlantic Oceanographic and Meteorological Laboratory (AOML), Environmental Modeling Center (EMC), National Hurricane Center (NHC), Aircraft Operations Center (AOC), and National Environmental Satellite, Data, and Information Service (NESDIS), the Advancing the Prediction of Hurricanes Experiment (APHEX) is intended to improve our understanding and prediction of hurricane track, intensity, structure, and associated hazards by collecting observations that will aid in the improvement of current operational hurricane models, such as the Hurricane Analysis and Forecast System (HAFS).
-APHEX goals are met through a combination of operational tasking of NOAA's P-3 and G-IV aircraft by NHC and EMC and research tasking by OAR/AOML and NESDIS/STAR.
+Developed in partnership between NOAA's Atlantic Oceanographic and Meteorological Laboratory (AOML), Environmental Modeling Center (EMC), National Hurricane Center (NHC), Aircraft Operations Center (AOC), and National Environmental Satellite, Data, and Information Service (NESDIS), the Advancing the Prediction of Hurricanes Experiment (APHEX) is intended to improve the scientific understanding and prediction of hurricane track, intensity, structure, and associated hazards by collecting observations that will aid in the improvement of current operational hurricane models, such as the Hurricane Analysis and Forecast System (HAFS).
+APHEX goals are met by a combination of operational and research taskings of NOAA's P-3 and G-IV aircraft.
+Operational taskings are requested by NWS (i.e., NHC and/or EMC), while research taskings are requested by OAR/AOML and/or NESDIS/STAR.
 Guidelines for operational tasking are set forth in the NOAA National Hurricane Operations Plan (NHOP), while guidelines for research tasking are set forth in the APHEX Hurricane Field Program (HFP) Plan.
-AOML supports all research missions that it tasks and also supports NHC-EMC tasked operational missions as needed and as resources allow.
+AOML supports all research missions that it tasks and also supports NWS-tasked operational missions as needed and as resources allow.